explosivo22/rinnaicontrolr/README.md

 - reading schedules, vacation state
 - reading flow rates and service parameters
 - reading intake temperature, outlet temperature
+- reading the address of the device as entered into Control-R

 ## No Support For